 - or to reduce hardness because of less skilled

 First option means that less skilled riders will most likely suffer and struggle instead of ride and have a fun.
 The edge between learning and gaining experience through hard work and struggling along with suffering is blur.
 Rider doesn’t gain skills or has a fun if he is at the edge of exhaustion after every technical section.
 As all we know, in Enduro, lack of riding techniques can’t be compensated by larger amount of muscles and fitness.
 So as the day goes, the more frustrated the rider will be.
 We don’t want that.

 Second option (reducing the tracks difficulty) may look like compromising solution, but just temporary, because skilled riders will soon get bored.
-No doubts that group of friends understands it all and was initially prepared for waiting or excessive suffering of certain members, but still perfect ride is the one where everyone ride a bit over his (her) abilities every day.
+No doubts that friends understand it all and were initially prepared for waiting or excessive suffering of certain members, but still perfect ride is the one where everyone ride a bit over his (her) abilities every day.